Hadwiger Models: Low-Temperature Behavior in a Natural Extension of the Ising Model: Proofs of the the Main Theorems

 \begin{theorem} For a fixed infinite boundary condition $\eta$ and local event $A$ depending on the set $\lambda$, $\lim_{T\to 0} \PP_{S,\eta,T}(A)=\PP_{H,\eta}(A)$ \end{theorem} \begin{proof} Without loss of generality, assume that $\lambda$ is an $N\times N$ rectangle.
 Corollary 1 of \cite{BM94} states:

-where $\PP_{p_i}$ is Bernoulli site percolation with probability $p_i$, and $p_i$ is the variational distance between neighbor boundary defined in the theorem on \nameref{disperc}. $p_i<1/2$ at any non-zero temperature, so the probability of an open path is always less than at the critical probability, $1/2$.
-For fixed $N$, we can choose $M_0$ such that \cite{K82} Notate by $A^M_{EC}$ the event that no vertex in $M$ is in the state $F$ or $H$.
-Given $M_0$, we can choose $T$ such that $\PP^M_{S,\eta,T_0}(A^M_{EC})>1-\epsilon/2$, by the previous theorem. $\PP^M_{H,\eta}(A)=\PP^M_{S,\eta,T}(A|A^M_{EC})$, for any $T$, by the definition of the hard hexagon model, so
+where $\PP_{p_i}$ is Bernoulli site percolation with probability $p_i$, and $p_i$ is the variational distance between neighbor boundary defined in Theorem~\ref{disperc}. $p_i<1/2$ at any non-zero temperature, so the probability of an open path is always less than at the critical probability, $1/2$.
+For fixed $N$, we can choose $M_0$ such that \cite{K82}